JihedChaibi/STM32-with-no-IDE/README.md

-Yes, IDEs make the job easier..
+# Yes, IDEs make the job easier..

-But if you are an embedded developer, you should know what is going under the hood Get rid of that IDE!
+## But if you are an embedded developer, you should know what is going under the hood.

+### Get rid of that IDE and do it like a boss

+##

 ![Image of nucleo](https://i.ibb.co/qxH7V1D/FLLL.jpg)